 The field of biomedical engineering is under the category of integrative science, and online tools are ideal for an industry that is expected to be worth $16.7 billion by 2018.

-This ‘information cycle’ also leads to a more well rounded experience, as the online education model is based on using tools that generate out-of-the-box learning.
-Even students who don’t have a science background can benefit from such an approach, since high level learning is made more accessible and dynamic.
+This ‘information cycle’ also leads to a more well-rounded experience, as the online education model is based on using tools that generate out-of-the-box learning.
+Even students who don’t have a science background can benefit from such an approach since high-level learning is made more accessible and dynamic.

 Furthermore, with the diversity of courses, integrative learning is made a whole lot easier without time constraints.

 A remarkable learning project that uses online tools and education is that of Foldit.
-Foldit is a project being run by multiple institutes and involves solving protein structures, which is important in the field of biomedical engineering and related fields.
+Foldit is a project being run by multiple institutes and involves solving protein structures, which is important in biomedical engineering and related fields.
 The underlying premise is that if the structure is unraveled, the function can be manipulated.

 There is a special provision in this project for educators and students.
 The prior learning level needed for solving the protein puzzle is an ideal example of online education’s removal of barriers.
 Students can be assigned these activities to improve their understanding of living systems early in their careers.

 Another concept within biomedical engineering is that of studying ligand-protein associations.
 By understanding which parts of the proteins can be activated by which ligands, several models can be generated.
 This is important from a research perspective.
 An online tool established for determining such interactions is the iTasser, which uses an algorithmic approach.
-This is yet another example of cost effective learning and research.
+This is yet another example of cost-effective learning and research.

 Educational institutes are also generating data consortiums in the form of databases.
 This allows new and interested students to study prior data and use it to build models.
 This allows groundwork training without requiring expert personnel.

-Educational paradigms should evolve in order to train the next generation of scientists and engineers.
+Educational paradigms should evolve to train the next generation of scientists and engineers.
 They should be able to cultivate creativity and develop social consciousness simultaneously.
 Online education is a great tool for providing such an approach for the students of tomorrow.